Avicanna Completes First Commercial Export of Aure... | INN

-Avicanna Completes First Commercial Export of Aureus Branded THC Extracts to Austria and Welcomes Colombian Government’s Progressive New Regulation on Cannabis
+Avicanna Completes First Commercial Export of Aureus Branded THC Active Pharmaceutical Ingredients to Peru

-- This initial export to Austria marks Avicanna’s first commercial export of psychoactive THC Cannabis Extracts into the emerging European medicinal cannabis market.
+- Believed to be the first commercial export of psychoactive THC cannabis extract from Colombia to Peru.

-- The new decree by the Colombian government is designed to progress commercial initiatives related to the cannabis sector and fortify Colombia’s competitive advantages at a global level

-- Several business units of Avicanna’s vertically integrated infrastructure are positioned to benefit from the new regulatory framework set out in Decree 811 of 2021
+- This marks Avicanna’s initial entrance into the emerging Peruvian cannabis market where the potential market opportunities also include its cosmetic, medical cannabis, and pharmaceutical products.

 /NOT FOR DISTRIBUTION TO UNITED STATES NEWSWIRE SERVICES OR FOR DISSEMINATION IN THE UNITED STATES.
 ANY FAILURE TO COMPLY WITH THIS RESTRICTION MAY CONSTITUTE A VIOLATION OF UNITED STATES SECURITIES LAWS/

-Avicanna Inc. (” Avicanna ” or the ” Company “) (TSX: AVCN) (OTCQX: AVCNF) (FSE: 0NN) a biopharmaceutical company focused on the development, manufacturing and commercialization of plant-derived cannabinoid-based products is pleased to announce that, through its majority owned Colombian subsidiary, Santa Marta Golden Hemp S.A.S. (“ SMGH ”), it has completed its first commercial export of high concentration THC full spectrum psychoactive cannabis extracts to Austria.
-Additionally, the company welcomes the new Colombian regulation aimed at progressing the cannabis industry and its commercialization processes which positively impacts several of Avicanna’s business units and infrastructure in Colombia.
+Avicanna Inc. (” Avicanna ” or the ” Company ) (TSX: AVCN) (OTCQX: AVCNF) (FSE: 0NN) a biopharmaceutical company focused on the development, manufacturing and commercialization of plant-derived cannabinoid-based products is pleased to announce that, through its majority-owned Colombian subsidiary, Santa Marta Golden Hemp S.A.S. (“ SMGH ”), it has completed its first commercial export into Peru of high concentration THC, full spectrum psychoactive cannabis crude oil, marketed under Avicanna’s Aureus™ brand, to Peru.

 To the knowledge of the Company, it carries out its operations in compliance with all applicable laws in the jurisdictions in which it operates.